hamikm/wine-cellar-inventory/README.md

 1. Credentials aren't cached on the frontend, so you have to login every time you refresh.
 You also have to play with code every time you add a user - by uncommenting and recommenting `newPasswordRequired` - which is a pain.
 2. QR codes encode passwords in plain-text.
 That's obviously horrible, but then I wrote this for exactly two users 😅.
 That means that if your friends want to be giant buttholes, they can log into your account and wreak havoc after you open a bottle with them.
 Not that, uh, my friends are giant buttholes...
 3. The cellar database isn't backed up programmatically.
-4. Some people who actually know things about wine - unlike the author - might take issue with the way I classify the drinkability of wine.
-See below.

 ### For developers
-1. There is no programmatic deployment, so you have to copy paste the lambda's contents and drag-drop the frontend code into S3.
-Ideally the lambda would be deployed with Serverless and the frontend would be deployed with a simple script containing an AWS CLI S3 command.
+1. There is no programmatic deployment, so you have to copy-paste the lambda's contents and drag-drop the frontend code into S3.
+Ideally the lambda would be deployed with Serverless and the frontend would be deployed with a simple script containing an AWS CLI command.
-2. The code isn't minified or uglified before deployment.
+2. The code isn't minified or otherwise obfuscated before deployment.
 3. The code that generates the table in `webapp/js/baileys-cellar-webapp.js` is super hacky.
 I wrote "light usage of JQuery" above because JQuery should be used instead of whatever I did 🙃
-4. PWA - progressive web app - support is incomplete because there's no service worker.
+4. PWA support is incomplete because there's no service worker.